astronomer/airflow-guides/guides/install-k8s-secrets.md

   --namespace astronomer
 ```

+**Two notes:**
-> Note: Change user from `postgres` if you're creating a user instead of using the default, it needs permission to create databases, schemas, and users.
+- Change user from `postgres` if you're creating a user instead of using the default.
+It needs permission to create databases, schemas, and users.
+You'll also have to modify the connection string
+- Make sure to modify the connection strip to match your namespace (e.g. if you're installing everything in a default namespace, you'll have to replace `astronomer` with `default`)

 ## 2. TLS Secret

 ```shell
 $ kubectl create secret tls astronomer-tls \